Laleh-S/project-2-Laleh/README.md

 ## Bugs
 In the display character page, once you click on one button you cannot click on it again to get another character.

-## Challenges
-I

-## Key Learnings
+## Challenges and Key Learnings
-This was my first time collaborating with someone and in the beginning it was a little hard as we kept pushing and pulling and overwriting each other's code.
-But after more practice we learned ways of using git and started to appreciate the benefits of git and colaboration.
-I also learned a lot about React use state and use prams.
+I found this project challenging because It was my first time collaborating with someone and in the beginning it was a little hard as we kept pushing and pulling and overwriting each other's code.
+But after more practice we learned ways of using git and started to appreciate the benefits of git and collaboration.
+When I was creating the character page, I learned a lot about react hooks and props destructuring which I did not know much about before.

 Link to your wireframes – sketches of major views / interfaces in your application